marcomq/nimview/README.md

 - Nimview stores 5 global random non-session tokens that renew each other every 60 seconds.
 A valid token is required for any Ajax request except "getGlobalToken".
 The token is queried automatically with a "getGlobalToken" request when the application starts.
 If the token is missing or wrong, there is a "403" error for ajax requests.

-This isn't a full CSRF protection, as the token isn't bound to a session and all users that can read responses from localhost can also use this token and perform an attack.
+This isn't a full CSRF protection, as the token isn't bound to a session and all users that can read responses from localhost could also use this token to perform an attack (even if they may already send request directly to localhost).
 But together with the "SameSite" directive of Jester, this might already prevent most common CSRF attacks.
-The token check can also be disabled with `nimview.setUseGlobalToken(false)` for debugging, or in case that there is already a session-based CSRF mitigation used by middleware.
+The token check can also be disabled with `nimview.setUseGlobalToken(false)` for debugging, development, or in case that there is already a session-based CSRF mitigation used by middleware.

 ### Multithreading